pivotal/docs-tap/install-gitops/sops.hbs.md

 <!-- TODO: link to download instructions -->

-- SoPS CLI.
-The SoPS CLI is used to view and edit SoPS encrypted files.
-To install the SoPS CLI, see [Installation](https://github.com/mozilla/sops/releases).
+- SOPS CLI.
+The SOPS CLI is used to view and edit SOPS encrypted files.
+To install the SOPS CLI, see [Installation](https://github.com/mozilla/sops/releases).
 - Age CLI.
 The Age CLI is used to create an ecryption key used to encrypt and decrypt sensitive data.
 To install the Age CLI, see [Installation](https://github.com/FiloSottile/age#installation).
 - Completed the [Prerequisites](../prerequisites.hbs.md).
 - [Accepted Tanzu Application Platform EULA and installed Tanzu CLI](../install-tanzu-cli.hbs.md) with any required plug-ins.